CMHAAorg/cmhaa-website/site/content/_index.md

     image: img/ourleadership.jpg
   - type: split_title_content
     title: Who we are
-    leadtext: >-
-      We are an alliance of Australian businesses dedicated to providing mentally healthy workplaces for our people.
+    leadtext: We are an alliance of Australian businesses dedicated to providing mentally healthy workplaces for our people.
 We are business-led and expert-guided.
+    content: >-
       We share our data, insights and experience.

       Together, we have the power to change people's experience of the workplace for the better.